 Below, I’m going to share some ideas for finding and sustaining love in the time of coronavirus.
 Are dating and sex the most pressing thing in the world right now?
 No, but we’re social creatures, and it’s important to acknowledge the power of human connection.
 I believe we can be vigilant and still have fun while making it through this truly unprecedented time.

 Jump on the Apps

 If you’ve been app-avoidant in your dating life thus far, now is absolutely the time for that to change.
-Business is booming on apps like Bumble, Hinge, Tinder, and OkCupid, so make a snazzy little profile and get to swiping.
+Business is booming on dating apps like Bumble, Hinge, Tinder, and OkCupid, so make a snazzy little profile and get to swiping.
 I know I’ve personally been enjoying this flirtatious outlet, and have been surprised by the deep and funny conversations I’ve gotten to have with other self-isolated strangers.
 We’ve got nothing but time on lockdown, so use it to brush up on your game.